 Small Group Gatherings or Focus Groups are more effective than mail-only, but not as effective as individual visitations.
-To do this, a formal invitation is sent to participate in a group meeting at a home or fellowship area of the church.
+To set up a small group or focus group , a formal invitation is sent to participate in a group meeting at a home or fellowship area of the church.
 This program should include testimonials and allow for each individual to share their experiences and ideas for the church.
 These meetings must be moderated carefully to keep the tone positive and constructive.